How and when to plant fruit trees

 Where to plant your fruit trees

-Prepare the soil.
-This is done by removing all weeds and by digging over a strip 60-90cm (23-35in) wide and roughly a spade blade deep.
+- Prepare the soil by removing all weeds and digging over a strip 60-90cm (23-35in) wide and roughly a spade blade deep.

-Fill with soil and gently firm down, ensuring that there is soil between the roots and water if soil is dry.
+- Fill with soil and gently firm down, ensuring there is soil between the roots and water if soil is dry.

 How to protect and look after your fruit trees

 Newly planted trees should have a guard to protect the trunk from rabbits, cats and dogs.
-It is also important to water the tree during dry spells throughout the growing season (April to mid-September) but make sure that the soil does not become waterlogged.
+It's also important to water the tree during dry spells throughout the growing season (April to mid-September), but make sure that the soil doesn't become waterlogged.
 During this growing season note the colour of the leaves on the tree.
 If they are a dark green colour then the tree is doing well.

 Explore more: choosing and caring for your trees